What to wear on a Cruise

 Take some non-slip comfy flats for daytime on deck and casual evenings.
 If they have a bit of sparkle you can even wear them on formal nights too if your feet need a little more comfort.

 Pack one stylish pair for a touch of glamour, but don't go too high – it can be rocky on board if you encounter rough seas!
 In warm weather your feet may swell too, so make sure they're comfy if you want to dance the night away.
-We love Hotter shoes which are really lightweight and come in gorgeous colours.

 Essential for sun protection in hot weather or to keep out the cold and wet in cooler regions.
 It's usually windy at sea, so choose a style that stays on securely – it's useful for keeping your hair under control too.